-A concerned Reddit user shared a story about admitting he regrets having children during marriage counseling and asked if he was an a**hole for what he said.
+A concerned Reddit user shared a story about admitting he regrets having children during marriage counseling and asked if he was a jerk for what he said.

 The original poster (OP) started by stating he and his wife were in marriage counseling after they started having marital problems due to the birth of their children, a 6-year-old and 4-year-old twins.

 According to the OP, he and his wife have faced many issues and had countless disagreements in their marriage, which have driven them apart.

 OP explained he had been working through his resentments that he and his wife trying to have one more child resulted in the birth of twins.
 According to him, one of the twins has ADHD and ODD, making the kid a “nightmare child.”

 Although OP loves his kids and would die for them if need be, if he had a chance to go back to when he was 24 and had just finished grad school, he wouldn’t choose fatherhood.

 According to OP, fatherhood is not the fulfilling experience everyone claims, and although he loves his kids, the sacrifice is not worthwhile for him.

 OP explained that before fatherhood, he loved life and had a happier life.
 However, he has since gone from someone who loved life to someone who just makes it through the day, working a job he hates to provide for his wife and kids while silently wishing he had a different life.